paul-brtd/FatesList/docs/docs/basics/api-pinning.md

 **Direct Pinning**

 Another very common way to pin the API versiom is to directly access the needed version using /api/vVERSION/endpoint like in the endpoint docs instead of /api.
 This is the most common form of pinning.
-This does not apply to documentation

 **Middleware Information \(for those curious\)**